 Young Latino growers learn how to scout an orchard during a hands-on field training.

-Our goal is to provide opportunities for active learning of research-based information that is applicable to your farm operation.
+As a result of our studies, we are providing more opportunities for active learning of research-based information that is applicable to your farm operation.

 How Young Farmers Like to Learn

 At a recent Start Farming Advisory Committee meeting, a focus group of young farmers said they preferred hands-on, problem-solving extension approaches that involved opportunities to network with other growers.
 Suggested strategies included on-farm trials where both production and economic performance were compared, apprenticeships/working visits with established farmers, and hands-on demonstrations such as pruning and IPM scouting.
 The growers placed a high value on learning environments that allowed for relevant networking with other growers.
 The consensus was that learning opportunities should be a mix of in-depth workshops and local study circles along with self-paced on-line courses.
 On-line courses should be highly visual and include short "how to" videos.

 In addition to answering the question of how they like to learn, the focus group growers shared experiences that inspired them to adapt new practices on their farms.
 Common answers were "hearing and seeing what other farmers were doing during tours," "hands-on courses," "on-farm trials with economic data," "winter meetings and conferences," "webinars," "having a farmer mentor," and "visits by extension educators."
 During discussions surrounding both questions, growers commented on the equal importance of science-based recommendations in production guides, newsletters, and production alerts.

 Learning Preferences of Next Generation Latino Growers